 How do you clean up your email list?

-Step One : Reconfirm your current subscribers.
-Simply send an email to your current readers saying that you need them to follow some instructions in order to confirm they would like to continue receiving your newsletter.
+Step One: Reconfirm your current subscribers.
+Simply send an email to your current readers saying that you need them to confirm they would like to continue receiving your newsletter.
 Be clear that if they do not follow those instructions they will be removed.
 Give them a timeline, and lots of clear guidance on what they need to do.
-Don't offer them anything else in this email and don't send it as a regular issue--otherwise you'll risk readers missing out.
+Don't offer them anything else in this email and don't send it as a regular issue—otherwise you'll risk readers missing out.
 It's likely that at least 50% of your subscribers won't join you on the new list, but the reduction will be worth it.

-Step Four : Plan a massive campaign.
-Dedicate one full month to taking one action a day to growing your list.
+Step Four: Plan a massive campaign.
+Dedicate one full month to taking one action a day to grow your list.
 You don't have to spend a ton of time on this (or any time at all, actually).
 Submitting articles, setting up Joint Ventures, and offering teleclasses are all ways that take relatively little time, but have big payoffs in terms of the number of new subscribers you may attract.

 Step Five : Bask in your clean list.
 This is a group of people who are all excited about what you have to say, looking forward to their next issue.
 They're going to be extra responsive, supportive, and fun to work with.
 So, don't spend a lot of time thinking about all those people who aren't with you any longer.
 Rather, focus on all the people who elected to stay.